How Criminal Cases Actually Work, The Map Nobody Gives You

 Stage 8: Sentencing

-What happens: If you're convicted — at trial or through a plea — the court imposes your sentence.
+What happens: If you're convicted.
+At trial or through a plea.
+The court imposes your sentence.
 In most cases, a presentence investigation report (PSI) is prepared by a probation officer and reviewed by the judge.

 What matters: The presentence report contains your criminal history, personal background, the facts of the offense, and a recommended sentencing range.
 Your attorney should review it thoroughly and challenge any inaccuracies.
 Errors in the PSI can affect your sentence.
+If probation is part of your sentence, understand the stakes. violating probation terms can send you back to square one.

 What to ask your attorney: